In the Diving Bell

 60 minutes

-In this speculative tale, a clown finds herself on a Middle Passage journey of survival and repair.
+In this speculative tale, a Black clown finds herself on a Middle Passage journey of survival and repair.
 An unlikely deep sea diver, she becomes immersed in a salvage operation to recover what was lost.
 Drawing on African and Caribbean history and memory, this solo performance is a mash up of mime, movement, mask, and installation.
-See website for Black Out and relaxed performances.

 Credits